onqtam/headjack/docs/why/8_ATTENTION.md

 > "Now everyone has a license to speak, it’s a question of who gets heard." - [Aaron Swartz](https://www.azquotes.com/quote/916637)

+> "I would support instating a National Conversation Topic Czar if that allowed us to get rid of celebrities." - [Steven Kaas, 2010](https://twitter.com/stevenkaas/status/22206547821)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Attention